maartenn/crypto-fiat-tracker/README.md

 ### Prerequisites
 - Java Development Kit (JDK) 21 or higher
+OR
+- Docker ( it will compile and run with built-in Java )

 ### Steps to Run
 1. Clone the repository to your local machine.
 2. Navigate to the project directory.